My Philosophy

 There is something powerful about being witnessed by other men.

-Find or create spaces where honesty is welcomed — where you can speak openly, even when the truth feels messy, and where listening matters more than fixing.
+Find or create spaces where honesty is welcomed .
+Where you can speak openly, even when the truth feels messy, and where listening matters more than fixing.

 Live as a Role Model

-But committed to growing — one day, one conversation and one small shift at a time
+Be the man you wish had been there for you.
+Open-hearted.
+Honest.
+Human.
+Not perfect, but committed to growing, one day, one conversation and one small shift at a time

 Philosophy matters - But change happens in practice